 - Install directory:

-phpBB does not provide the ability to send regular emails to users with summarized postings on a forum.
-Instead, phpBB expects that users will visit the phpBB forum regularly if they want to keep up with what is going on at the site or use the phpBB 3 Atom feed feature.
+phpBB does not provide the ability to send regular emails to users with summarized postings on a board.
+Instead, phpBB expects that users will visit the phpBB board regularly if they want to keep up with what is going on at the site or use the phpBB 3 Atom feed feature.

 Digests can be daily, weekly or monthly.
 Posts older than this will not be sent in a digest.
 In addition, if you want you can elect not to see posts since you last logged in, if you visited recently.
 You can even filter out your own posts.

 If a user does not want summaries of every post, they can be selective.
 They can pick the forum or forums that interests them.
 By default they will get posts for all forums that they are allowed to access.

 Digests can be sent as emails containing HTML or plain text.
 By default the user gets the entire post as text, but they can also select to see excerpts of each post or get a list of posts with links to each post.

 Please note that each digest is unique, and may have different posts in it compared to another digest going out at the same hour.
 It may not be an appropriate digest solution for very large boards, very busy boards or for those who want to send bulk emails of all posts for a given time period, as it is designed for flexibility, not efficiency.